Home » All Recipes » Desserts » Lemon Angel Pie

 Avoid freezing, as the meringue and filling can weep or separate when thawed.
 If you’d like to make it ahead, bake the crust and prepare the filling separately, then assemble just before serving for the best texture and flavor.

-Lemon angel pie is best served chilled.
+Angel pie is only served chilled.
 Slice gently with a clean, sharp knife, wiping between cuts for neat servings.

 This light, refreshing dessert is perfect for spring and summer party spreads, alongside other treats like lemon loaf cake and matcha sugar cookies.
 On the other hand, my Grandpa couldn’t let Christmas pass without having this on the table.
 It’s a dessert that will please any time of the year.

 This is also a hit at birthdays, Easter brunches, and baby showers when you want something sweet but not heavy.
-Pair it with a cup of hot tea, a sparkling lemonade, or a berry compote on the side.
+It’s definitely a crowd-pleaser, just like no-crust cheesecake.
+Pair it with a cup of hot tea, a sparkling lemonade, or a berry mocktail.

 A hand holds a spatula lifting a slice of lemon angel pie with a creamy topping from a glass pie dish; lemons and plates are nearby on a marble surface.